Tentación (album)

 Tentación (Spanish: Temptation) is the third studio album recorded by Cuban-American recording artist Ana (under the pseudonym Mía), This album was released by Univision Records on September 30, 2003 (see 2003 in music).
-The album was produced by renowned Latin musician and producer Rudy Pérez, it features the singles "Te Tengo Que Aprender a Olvidar" and "Convéncete".
+Produced by renowned Latin musician and producer Rudy Pérez, it features the singles "Te Tengo Que Aprender a Olvidar" and "Convéncete".
 The album garnered Mía a Best New Artist of the Year nomination at the Premio Lo Nuestro 2004.